Tom Mitford

-Major Thomas David Freeman-Mitford (2 January 1909 – 30 March 1945) was the only son of the 2nd Baron Redesdale and brother of the Mitford Sisters.
+Major Thomas David Freeman-Mitford (2 January 1909 – 30 March 1945) was a British Army officer best known for being the only son of the 2nd Baron Redesdale and only brother of the Mitford sisters.

 During the Second World War, Mitford joined the British Army, and was initially deployed to Italy and North Africa.
 A Nazi sympathizer, Mitford was sent to fight in the Pacific after saying he did not want to fight against Germany.
-He was killed in action in 1945.
+He was killed in action against Japanese forces in March 1945.